vaastav/CS416-Tanks/PROPOSAL.md

 * Include and use Dinv, GoVector and ShiViz in the project.

-### Jerome Rasky
+### Vaastav Anand

-* Implement initial server for client discovery.
+* Implement CRDT for stat collection.

-* Implement the front-end of the game and the gameplay.
+* Implement clock synchronization amongst the players and the server.

-* Implement the peer-to-peer API.
+* Include and use Dinv, GoVector and ShiViz in the project.

 ## Testing Plan